 Despite all common appearances, we are anything but your typical swamp tour.
 Our mission is focused on educating people on the importance and impact of the Louisiana wetlands, and the devastation that’s caused by the everyday dredging and mining taking place on the Louisiana coast.

 After taking our tours, you’ll see why the wetlands are worth fighting for, and why their loss will be destructive to the residents of Southeast Louisiana, the safety of New Orleans, and the economy nationwide.

-You’ll start with an in-depth audio-visual education on the history of this problem and the proposed cures from our staff of award-winning experts.
+You’ll start in New Orleans with an in-depth audio-visual education on the history of this problem and the proposed cures from our staff of award-winning experts.